- What are my collection days? How can I receive a collection schedule and program information?

 - Buy sturdy plastic containers made for outdoor use

-- Look for containers made of HDPE (number 2) plastic, which is stronger than other types of plastic
+- Look for containers made of HDPE (number two) plastic, which is stronger than other types of plastic

 - Limit plastic containers' exposure to cold